 - Remove faded flowers throughout the season.
 Hummingbirds recognize that wilted flowers have no more nectar and will avoid bushes with many faded blooms in favor of better feeding locations.
 Removing the faded flowers can also encourage the plants to produce additional blooms to generate more nectar for the birds to sip.

 - Add a mister or small dripper near the flowerbeds to give hummingbirds a source of water and leave some branches available for the birds to perch when they are not feeding.
-These tactics will keep the birds around the garden for longer periods of time and may even encourage hummingbirds to nest nearby.
+These tactics will keep the birds around the garden for more extended periods and may even encourage hummingbirds to nest nearby.